influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/internal_statistics.md

 ### droppedPointsInvalid

-The `droppedPointsInvalid` statistic is unused and will be removed in a future version of InfluxDB.
+The `droppedPointsInvalid` statistic is incremented for every point that arrives over HTTP and could not be parsed into an InfluxDB point.

 ### httpConnsHandled